Nivalyx/osu-wiki/wiki/Tournaments/CWC/1/en.md

 ## Participants

-Note: *Italicized* team names indicate teams that either were participating as a mixed-country team or were not registered as an official team of the respective countries.
+Note: *Italicized* team names indicate teams that either were participating as a mixed-country team or were not registered as an official team of the country their team members were from.

 | Team name | Region | Members |
 | :-- | :-- | :-- |